What to do after a hit-and-run in Michigan

 Will insurance cover a hit-and-run?

-In Michigan, there are several coverages that you may have on your auto insurance policy to pay for your injuries and property damage after a hit-and-run:
+In Michigan, there are several coverages that you may have on your auto insurance policy to help pay for your injuries and property damage after a hit-and-run:

 - Uninsured motorist property damage: This coverage might pay for the damage the uninsured driver caused to your car or other property.
-Just like with uninsured motorists bodily injury coverage, the insurance company may first require proof the other driver was not insured at the time of the accident.
+Just like with uninsured motorist bodily injury coverage, the insurance company may first require proof the other driver was not insured at the time of the accident.

 - Collision: If you have full coverage on your vehicle, you may be able to use your collision coverage to help pay for the damages to your car.
 You will likely have to pay your deductible, although some companies will waive it in the event of a hit-and-run.